College of Agriculture and Environmental Sciences

 Amplifying the 1890 Story on Capitol Hill

-The anniversary presents a timely opportunity to bring the 1890 story directly to members of Congress.
-University leaders are encouraged to schedule Capitol Hill visits with their delegations while in Washington, D.C.
+The anniversary presented a timely opportunity to bring the 1890 story directly to members of Congress.
+University leaders scheduled Capitol Hill visits with their delegations while in Washington, D.C.

 19-Strong Legacy Pathway

-A large scale photography exhibit will tell the story of the 19-strong campuses’ impact.
+A large-scale photography exhibit, with the following four themes, told the story of the 19-strong campuses’ impact:

 • Celebrating Legacy